deCIFer: Crystal Structure Prediction from Powder Diffraction Data using Autoregressive Language Models: Background and Related Work

 \section{Background and Related Work}

-{\bf PXRD}: It is arguably the most accessible structural probe in solid-state chemistry.
-Modern benchtop diffractometers can collect a high-quality scan within minutes and are available in most research and industrial laboratories.
-A PXRD pattern contains diffraction peaks, whose position and intensity contain information on the periodic structure in crystalline materials, i.e. their atomic positions and structure symmetry.
-Crucially, the forward simulation of PXRD patterns from CIFs is grounded in well-established scattering theory~\citep{west2014solid}, enabling realistic modelling.
+CSP has traditionally relied on high-level descriptors, such as chemical composition or symmetry constraints, to guide predictions.
+Recently, approaches termed \textit{data-informed} CSP have begun integrating explicit experimental data (particularly diffraction data) into their generative processes~\citep{kjaer2023deepstruc, guo2024abinitiostructuresolutions, riesel2024crystal, lai2025endtoendcrystalstructureprediction}, marking a significant shift away from purely descriptor-driven CSP.
+Among the many experimental modalities that could inform such models, PXRD is especially relevant because it directly encodes crystallographic information in a widely accessible format.
+This makes it a natural focus for the present work.

-Most quantitative analysis of PXRD data is done using structure refinement, where the parameters in a structural model is refined against experimental data~\citep{young1995rietveld}.
-This requires a structural starting model of the correct structure type and symmetry.
-Identifying a model for such analysis is often referred to as \textit{fingerprinting}, and can be a very challenging task, where chemical intuition as well as extensive database searches are required.
-Even then, model identification is not always successful, and this hinders further material development.
+\textbf{PXRD:} Powder X-ray diffraction (PXRD) is among the most widely accessible and routinely employed structural characterization techniques in solid-state chemistry.
+Modern benchtop diffractometers, available in most research and industrial laboratories, can produce high-quality diffraction patterns in minutes.
+PXRD patterns consist of diffraction peaks whose positions and intensities directly encode essential information about a material's crystal structure; specifically atomic arrangements and symmetry.
+The forward simulation of PXRD patterns from known crystal structures in the standard Crystallographic Information File (CIF) format is well-established through scattering theory~\citep{west2014solid}, facilitating realistic computational modelling.